Cocaine and society: Maritime smuggling

-Bulk cargo ships are also used to smuggle cocaine to staging sites in the Western Caribbean zone–Gulf of Mexico area.
-These vessels are typically 150–250-foot (50–80 m) coastal freighters that carry an average cocaine load of approximately 2.5 tonnes.
-Commercial fishing vessels are also used for smuggling operations.
-In areas with a high volume of recreational traffic, smugglers use the same types of vessels, such as go-fast boats, like those used by the local populations.
+Cargo ships are used to smuggle cocaine to staging sites in the Western Caribbean–Gulf of Mexico area.
+These vessels are typically 150– to 250-foot (50–80 m) coastal freighters that carry an average cocaine load of approximately 2.5 tonnes.
+Commercial fishing vessels are also used for smuggling.
+In areas with a high volume of recreational traffic, smugglers use the same types of vessels (such as go-fast boats) as those used by the local population.